What can EMDR be used for?

 Can anyone benefit from EMDR?

 EMDR can accelerate therapy by resolving the impact of your past traumas and allowing you to live more fully in the present.
 It is not, however, appropriate for everyone.
 The process is rapid, and any disturbing experiences, if they occur at all, last for a comparatively short period of time.
 Nevertheless, you need to be aware of, and willing to experience, the strong feelings and disturbing thoughts, which sometimes occur during sessions.

 During EMDR treatment, you will remain in control, fully alert and wide-awake.
 This is not a form of hypnosis and you can stop the process at any time.
 Throughout the session, the therapist will support and facilitate your own self-healing and intervene as little as possible.
 Reprocessing is usually experienced as something that happens spontaneously, and new connections and insights are felt to arise quite naturally from within.
 As a result, most people experience EMDR as being a natural and very empowering therapy.

 EMDR is an innovative clinical treatment which has successfully helped over a million individuals.
-The validity and reliability of EMDR has been established by rigorous research.
-There are now nineteen controlled studies into EMDR making it the most thoroughly researched method used in the treatment of trauma, (Details on www.emdr-europe.org and www.emdr.org) and is recommended by the National Institute for Health and Clinical Excellence (NICE) as an effective treatment for PTSD.
-(Adapted from www.thetraumacentre.com)
+EMDR making is the most thoroughly researched method used in the treatment of trauma and is recommended by the National Institute for Health and Clinical Excellence (NICE) and by the World Health Organisation (WHO) as an effective treatment for PTSD.

 EMDR treatment from Angie has “cleared the fog of fear from my past that clouded everything.
 When dealing with challenging situations now, I can see clearly and I am able to remain calm.
 The triggers are a memory now, not a force that kept pushing me off course.
 I am so grateful thank you Angie.”
 RB (SOA)